 Process

-• Following receipt of an application from, we will email details when a dog needs a new home.
-If the applicant feels they can meet the needs of that dog, they should respond to that email.
+• When a dog needs a new home, we will email the dog’s profile to people who have completed a rehoming application form.
+If an applicant feels they can meet the needs of that dog, they should respond to that email.

 • Following a successful meeting and home visit, a trial rehoming period will be arranged.

 • Upon completion of a successful rehoming trial, payment will be processed (our standard rehoming fee is £700), a rehoming contract signed, and the dog will be officially signed over to its new owner as a Very Important Pet.
 Full responsibility for the dog’s health and welfare (including costs) are then the responsibility of the rehomer.
-Unsuccessful applicants who have responded to the email will be notified at this point.
+Unsuccessful applicants who responded to the email to express their interest will be notified at this point.

 If at any point up to rehoming the application cannot proceed, the trainer will review the email responses and application forms again for the most suitable match.